 International students are required to meet the same admission standards stated above.
-However, a score of 525(W), 194 (C), or 75 (IBT) and above is required on the Test of English as a Foreign Language (TOEFL).
+However, a score of 525(W), 194 (C), or 75 (IBT) and above is required on the Test of English as a Foreign Language (TOEFL) or a score of 5.5 on the International English Language Testing System (IELTS).
 A Certificate of Compliance with Immunization Requirements for college admission and an affidavit of financial sponsorship are required.

 Additionally, first year undergraduate international applicants must have received a high school diploma with a B average or above, in laboratory science, social studies, and mathematics.
-In addition, freshmen international applicants are required to submit either the American College Test (ACT) score of 18 or above or the Scholastic Aptitude Test (SAT) score of 840 or above.
+In addition, freshmen international applicants are required to submit either the American College Test (ACT) score of 21 or above or the Scholastic Aptitude Test (SAT) score of 970 or above.

-Transfer international applicants who have completed 12 or more hours of universitylevel academic courses with a B average will not be required to take the ACT or SAT and may be awarded transfer credit.
+Transfer international applicants who have completed 12 or more hours of university level academic courses with a B average will not be required to take the ACT or SAT and may be awarded transfer credit.
 Applicants transferring from U.S. Institutions must meet the requirements outlined in the section "Admission of Junior/Community College and Other Transfer Students with Advanced Standing."
-All international applicants whose native language is not English are required to submit a TOEFL score as indicated above.
-A waiver of the TOEFL can be granted under special circumstances; see section on TOEFL."
+All international applicants whose native language is not English are required to submit a TOEFL or IELTS score as indicated above.
+However, a waiver can be granted if any of the following conditions are met: the prospective student must have taken and passed at least two years of English language in his or her country of residence; or the prospective student must have a telephone interview with a representative of the MVSU English Department, Admissions Office, as well as a representative of the MVSU International Program so that those representatives can assess the student's level of proficiency in speaking the English language.
+If all of those representatives conclude that the prospective student is proficient at speaking English, then the student can be admitted to the University, but must take the TOEFL or IELTS promptly after arrival on campus.